aakashrshah/Dockers/README.md

 		username/genji            latest              12344d913742        About a minute ago   1.24GB

-To push this to hub.docker.com or hub.docker.io, you need to have an account and you can login from commandline using
+To push this to hub.docker.com , you need to have an account and you can login from commandline using

 		docker login